-The UE and the network must fulfil the requirements on IMS feature set specified in section 2.2.1 of GSMA PRD IR.92 [1], with the exception that section L.3.1.2 of 3GPP TS 24.229 [5] is not applicable.
+The UE and the network must conform to section 2.2.1 of GSMA PRD IR.92 [1], with the exception that section L.3.1.2 of 3GPP TS 24.229 [5] is not applicable.

 Note: PRD IR.92 [1] contains explicit statements when the UE must register with the IMS.
 Currently 3GPP specifications do not have similar statements regarding VoWi-Fi.
 It is for further study if explicit statements can be created for VoWi-Fi (in addition to what is specified in section 2.4.2.1).